LangbaseInc/langbase-sdk/packages/langbase/readme.md

 # Langbase SDK

-The AI framework for building declarative and composable AI-powered LLM products.
+The AI SDK for building declarative and composable AI-powered LLM products.

 ## Documentation